-Just how long can beef jerky last?
-If your jerky has been properly cured (commonly done as part of marination), dehydrated (removal of the liquid from the meat), and stored (in an air- and moisture-tight container away from heat), it should last for up to two 2 years.
+Jerky should last for up to 2 years if it has been properly cured (commonly done as part of marination), dehydrated (removal of the liquid from the meat), and stored (in an air- and moisture-tight container away from heat).

 If you make your own jerky, it is recommended that you eat it within 2 months.
 If it is made properly and vacuum sealed, it can last as long as store bought jerky.
 Commercially produced and packaged jerky can last 1 – 2 years.